 Sports Research has primarily perfected the art of making natural supplements that you can rely on to be highly potent and deliver optimal results.
 Their biotin supplement is available in 2,500, 5,000, or 10,000 mcg dosages.

 This compound is made with pure biotin enhanced with coconut oil for absorption purposes.
-This means your body gets to reap the benefits quickly.
 The capsule is a veggie capsule and the ingredients list has nothing to be alarmed about.
 Each bottle comes with 120 capsules providing up to 4 months of supplementation.

 Zhou Hairfluence is a supplement built around biotin, specifically designed to support your hair, skin, & nails.
 This formula dives into vitamins and natural solutions to provide you with healthy hair that grows naturally.

-This compound is third-party lab tested and verified.
-The supplements are manufactured in a USA facility that is FDA-registered and complies with GMP practices.
-This product is full of various B vitamins (the biotin source), as well as Vitamin C, Vitamin D3, Folate, and Calcium.
-This formula also includes various proteins like MSM, collagen, and keratin specifically for hair growth.
+This compound is a third-party lab tested and manufactured in a USA facility that is FDA-registered and complies with GMP practices.
+Zhou Hairfluence also includes various proteins like MSM, collagen, and keratin specifically for hair growth.

 Solgar is a long-standing supplement company that has provided the world with vitamins and supplements since 1947.
 Their biotin product is highly-potent with 10,000 mcg per serving.

-This formula is primarily biotin with a few ingredients to make the capsule.
+Amazing Formulas biotin formula comes in a highly potent 10,000 mcg dose.
 There are no fillers or additives to be concerned about and what is used meets quality standards.

 Amazing Formulas biotin is manufactured in a GMP-certified facility that is located in the USA.
 The product is third-party lab tested and they even offer a money-back satisfaction guarantee.